1984 United States presidential election in Arkansas

 The 1984 United States presidential election in Arkansas took place on November 6, 1984.
 All fifty states and the District of Columbia, were part of the 1984 United States presidential election.
 State voters chose six electors to the Electoral College, which selected the president and vice president of the United States.

 Arkansas was won by incumbent United States President Ronald Reagan of California, who was running against former Vice President Walter Mondale of Minnesota.
 Reagan ran for a second time with former C.I.A.
 Director George H. W. Bush of Texas, and Mondale ran with Representative Geraldine Ferraro of New York, the first major female candidate for the vice presidency.

-The presidential election of 1984 was a very partisan election for Arkansas, with just under 99% of the electorate voting only either Democratic or Republican, although a total of ten parties appeared on the ballot.
-The vast majority of counties in Arkansas voted for Reagan in a particularly strong turnout, even in this typically conservative-leaning state.
-A bloc of heavily African-American counties in the southeastern Delta region turned out in majority for Mondale.

 Arkansas weighed in for this election as 2 percentage points more Republican than the national average.
 As of the 2024 presidential election, this is the last election in which St. Francis County voted for a Republican presidential candidate.